 The short answer: all of them!
 But different shades of pink will match better with different skin tones.
 An easy rule to follow is to work with opposites.
 So, if you have paler skin, a deeper shade of pink works best for you.
 On the opposite side, this means a pastel or pale pink compliments darker skin tones.

-These rules shouldn’t be taken too strictly however, as pink is a very complimentary colour no matter what, and so we recommend you don’t worry too much which shade of pink to go for.
+These rules shouldn’t be taken too strictly, however, as pink is a very complementary colour no matter what, and so we recommend you don’t worry too much about which shade of pink to go for.
 Whichever you prefer is usually the right answer.

 How to Wear Pink Shirts?